You would like toto electric?

 The landscape integration bonus

-Introduced by the French government in 2021, the landscape integration bonus, or Ptuileis a financial incentive for certain photovoltaic installations.
-The installations of up to 500 kWp are eligible..
+Introduced by the government in 2021, the landscape integration premium, or Ptuileis financial support for certain photovoltaic installations.
+The installations of 500 kWp or less are eligible.

-This aid is not means-tested, provided that several conditions are met:
+This aid is not means-tested, provided that a number of conditions are met:

-• L'installation must be carried out by an RGE-certified professional,
+- L'installation must be carried out by a RGE-certified professional,

-• At least 80% of the roof surface must be covered by thesolar system,
+- At least 80 % of roof surface must be covered by thesolar installation,

-• The solar equipment must guaranteeroof watertightness by overlap or interlocking,
+- Solar equipment must guaranteeroof waterproofing by overlap or interlocking,

-• A certificate of conformity must be issued by the Centre scientifique et technique du bâtiment (CSTB) after completion of the work,
+- A certificate of conformity must be issued by the Centre scientifique et technique du bâtiment (CSTB) after the works,

-• The amount of this landscape bonus depends on the date of the connection request and the output of the solar system.
+- The amount of this landscape bonus depends on the date of the connection request and the output of the solar installation.

-The amount of this premium varies according to 2 factors: the date of the connection request and the power of the solar installation.
+The amount of this premium varies according to 2 factors: the date of the connection request and the output of the solar array.

-The tariffs in effect for connection requests submitted before October 8, 2023 are as follows:
+The current rates for connection requests submitted before 8 october 2023 are as follows:

-That said, here are the photovoltaic processes eligible for the landscape integration bonus:
+Having said that, here are the photovoltaic processes eligible for the landscape integration premium:

 21/21-77_V1